 Now, you’ve also had opportunity to write for some large Publications can you tell us about that?

 The thing about writing for large Publications is that I think when we see them as something different, not necessarily a feather in our cap, but as a process that is different than writing for a smaller publication is where it becomes hard.
 So I got this story in the Dallas Morning News and it was a very odd circumstance.
-I have been in southern Portugal visiting and ecotourism “Resort” they called it, but that’s sort of a generous word and I had had a very bad bicycling accident.
+I have been in southern Portugal visiting and ecotourism “Resort” they called it, but that’s sort of a generous word and I had had a very bad bicycling accident (visit site to know about the law firm that came at the right time to help me).
 I had a centimeter-deep hole in my hand and I had a concussion that I didn’t know about.
 Essentially, I was not able to work for 3 months or something like that due to these injuries.

 Then in the fall when I started working again and I doing like literally anything to get writing work.
 Not that I was looking for part-time jobs but I went through every newspaper in the US over a certain circulation and I found the name of the editor and I made myself a big list.
 I just sent them all pitch after pitch after pitch and I made a list of all of the travel list magazines that matched various backgrounds that I have from when I was working and I sent them all letters of introduction.
 I just kind of did several marketing initiatives and that actually was how one of the ways that I got some my bigger clips.
 Because I just didn’t really care about it being a big thing that I just treated it like any other type of pitch.